Jimsonweed, Devil's Snare

 The first medicinal use of Datura came in the 1800s when Dr. R. Schiffmann released Asthmador Cigarettes that helped relieve symptoms of asthma.
 However, due to the growing recreational use of the product, and some people being sensitive to the side effects of the product.
 That eventually led to a ban on the product.

 Serious side effects of extremely high dosages include arrhythmia (irregular heartbeat), and increased risk of seizures.
 Physical activity should be avoided due to increased strain in the heart and to avoid Rhabdomyolysis (the breakdown of muscle tissue releasing a harmful protein in the blood).
+An overdose can also result in multiple organ toxicity.
 In case of an overdose, it's extremely important to call emergency services and seek medical help.
 The amount needed to overdose greatly differs from plant to plant, and as such, it's hard to establish an overdose dosage.
 Please check the blurb on the side to safely consume the plant without overdosing.

 As Datura is a common plant, it is legal in most places.
 It is commonly grown as a garden plant and grows plentifully in the wild.